a1astair/DataMining/README.md

 </br>

 ## Plan
-We will create 	a random algorithm to use as a baseline comparison against a machine-learning approach.
+We will create a baseline algorithm to use as a baseline comparison against a machine-learning approach.

-#### Random Algorithm
+#### A Baseline Algorithm
-Our random algorithm will chose one of the teams randomly and predict them as the winner of the match.
+We will implement prediction algorithm that always predicts the outcome of the upcoming match as the mode of the previous X matches of each team.
+This will serve as a comparision, along with the theortical randomized guessing rate of 33%, for our machine learning implementations.

+If both teams in a match are predicted to have the same outcome as one another, then this will be considered a prediction of a draw.

 #### Machine Learning
 We will take two similar approaches in this area.